The interpretation of dreams is the royal road to a knowledge of the unconscious activities of the mind.Sigmund Freud

 Remember simple fact #1: You already know (subconsciously) what your dreams mean.

 And I want to add a caveat to Dr. Jung’s quote.
-Dreams show you what you don’t know about yourself … yet.
-It’s trying to become conscious, and everything you do to understand your dreams helps along the process.
+Dreams show you what you don’t know about yourself yet.
+The dream is showing you something that’s trying to become conscious.
+Sometimes it can emerge on its own like natural childbirth, but other times this birthing process requires your effort and exertion.

 I’m continually surprised by the new things dreams show me, even after 25 years of study and practice.
 Thank god, because it keeps me open to new ways of understanding.
 It keeps alive the mystery.
-I’m happy to teach you the mechanics of dream interpretation.
-But I want to avoid sounding like all dreams can be easily boiled down to a 1-2-3 system to magically know all there is to know.
-Dreams have deeper sources than space and time and brain matter.
+I’m happy to teach you the mechanics of dream interpretation, but I want to avoid sounding like all dreams can be easily boiled down to a 1-2-3 system to magically know all there is to know.
+Dreams have deeper sources than brain matter.
 They can only be fully understood through deep inner exploration.

-Also, some dreams require time — sometimes years before the meaning becomes clear.
+Also, some dreams require time before the meaning becomes clear.
 Some dreams are about the future and can’t be discerned until the time is right.
 And some will always defy attempts at deep scrutiny.
-However, I am confident in D3’s ability to help anyone pin down the meaning of the majority of their dreams.
-It requires patience, persistence, and an open mind.
+However, I am confident in D3’s ability to help you pin down the meaning of the majority of your dreams.
+It requires patience, persistence, an open mind, and the desire to know the truth.

 I’m reminded of another famous quote by Dr. Jung that goes something like this:

 Dream interpreters help you remember what you already know.
-That’s the only way to be sure that an interpretation is correct — when the dreamer says, “ah-ha, that’s it!”
-I like to say I throw a lot (of ideas) at the wall and see what sticks.
+That’s the only way to be sure that an interpretation is correct — when the dreamer says, “aha, that’s it!”
+I throw a lot (of ideas) at the wall and see what sticks.
 I’ve found so many ways dreams can branch off in unexpected directions; never take anything for granted.
 We should always remember there’s much about dreams we can only surmise and will always elude us, and we will be wrong more than we are right — at least, initially.

 Trial and error and try again.
 That’s the method.
-Truth is, every drop of energy and attention given to dreams is a step in the right direction.
+Truth is, every drop of energy and attention you give to understanding your dreams is a step in the right direction.

 So leave your ego at the door and open yourself to the deeper mysteries of life and consciousness.
 Put on your guru hat.
 And have fun with it.

-- Dreams are not secretive as Sigmund Freud believed.
+- Dreams are not secretive as Sigmund Freud and other psychoanalysts believe.
 They speak with symbolism, a language most people don’t know well enough to translate, which is the #1 reason why the majority of people don’t understand their dreams.
 Dr. Jung says dreams reveal rather than conceal, and I agree.

 - Every detail of a dream fits together into a big picture.
-It all connects and the entirety of the meaning and message can be summed up in that picture.
-You can think you have a good handle on what a dream means, but even one dangling detail you can’t explain in the big picture can mean you’re off-track.
+It all connects, and the entirety of the meaning and message can be summed up in that picture.
+Even one dangling detail you can’t explain in the big picture can mean you’re off-track.
 If you are going to interpret dreams, absorb this lesson.

 - Meaningful dreams stand out.
 They make an impression.
 They engage you.
-You dream vividly (in REM stage) for around 25 percent of the time you are sleep.
-The most meaningful dreams will stand out among all that dream material.
+You dream vividly (in REM stage) for around 25 percent of the time you are asleep.
+The most meaningful dreams will stand out among all that dream content.
 Many dreams from early in the sleep night originate in the body and are usual forgotten unless there’s something important for you to know.

 Your dream source, the Self archetype in the unconscious mind, is a storyteller.
-In fact, it’s a great storyteller and it draws from an endless well of history, knowledge, experience, and imagination.
+In fact, it’s a great storyteller that draws from an endless well of history, knowledge, experience, and imagination.

 History is a story.
 Life is a story.
 Everyone has a story to tell.